Fantom-foundation/go-lachesis/docs/design.rst

 Core
 ----

-The core of Babble is the component that maintains and computes the hashgraph.
+The core of Lachesis is the component that maintains and computes the hashgraph.
 The consensus algorithm, invented by Leemon Baird, is best described in the `white-paper <http://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf>`__
 and its `accompanying document